-The Food Act 2008 is similar to food legislation in other States of Australia.
+The new Food Act 2008 is similar to recently revised food legislation in other States of Australia.
 The Australia New Zealand Food Standards Code introduces new Food Safety Standards nationally.
 The new legislation requires all food businesses to handle food and maintain the food premises in accordance with the Food Safety Standards contained in the Australia New Zealand Food Standards Code; and all food businesses in order to sell food are required to be either listed on the Shire's "notification register" or have a current "food registration certificate".
-All food business operators should make themselves familiar with Chapter 3 of the Food Safety Standards.
+All food businesses should make themselves familiar with the content of Standard 3.

-A number of food businesses types which weren't previously required to be registered are now captured in the Act and are required to be registered with the Shire.
-Exempted food businesses, although not required to be registered are required to be on the Shires "notification register".
+A number of food businesses types which weren't previously required to be registered are now captured in the new legislation and are required to be registered with the Shire under the Act.
+Exempted food businesses, although not required to be licensed are required to be on the Shires "notification register".
 Fees may not necessarily be applicable for exempted food businesses but safe handling of food and training of food handlers is now the responsibility of any person who handles food for sale.